NavaneethReddy332/TitaniumShare/replit.md

 1. Local strategy (email/password) using bcrypt for password hashing
 2. Google OAuth 2.0 strategy for social login

-**Session Storage**: PostgreSQL-backed sessions using `connect-pg-simple` for persistent session storage.
+**Session Storage**: In-memory sessions using `memorystore` for session storage.
 Sessions have a 7-day TTL.

 **Session Security**:
 - HTTP-only cookies